HelinduS/Boarding-Bee/README.md

 ---

 ## ⚙️ Setup

 - **Backend Setup:** See [`BoardingBee_backend/README.md`](BoardingBee_backend/README.md)
-   Includes instructions for virtual environment, dependencies, database, environment variables, and running the API.
+  Includes instructions for environment variables, dependencies, database, and running the API.

 - **Frontend Setup:** See [`BoardingBee_frontend/README.md`](BoardingBee_frontend/README.md)
   Includes instructions for Node.js setup, dependencies, environment variables, and running the development server.

+---

+## 🛡️ Branching & CI/CD Workflows

+This repository uses GitHub Actions for automated testing and deployment.
+The main workflows are:

+- **Frontend Deploy (Azure Static Web Apps):**
+  - Workflow: `.github/workflows/azure-static-web-apps-delightful-ground-0f0c8b400.yml`
+  - Triggers: On push or pull request to `main`.
+  - Builds and deploys the Next.js frontend (`BoardingBee_frontend`) to Azure Static Web Apps.
+  - Uses the `NEXT_PUBLIC_API_URL` environment variable for API calls.

+- **Backend Build, Test, Deploy (Azure Web App):**
+  - Workflow: `.github/workflows/main_boardingbee.yml`
+  - Triggers: On push to `main`, `dev`, or any `testing/**` branch; on PRs to `dev` or `testing/**`.
+  - Runs backend build, unit tests, and E2E Selenium tests.
+  - Deploys backend (`BoardingBee_backend`) to Azure Web App on merge to `main`.

+### Branching Strategy

+- `main`: Production branch.
+Merges here trigger production deployments for both frontend and backend.
+- `dev`: Integration branch for ongoing development and QA.
+CI runs tests and builds, but does not deploy to production.
+- `testing/**`: Feature/experiment branches.
+CI runs tests and builds for these branches.

+See each subfolder’s README for local setup and development instructions.

+---

 ## Notes